 Netflix, as we all know, isn’t shy about developing Japanese animated series to live-action ones.
-And today, they announced their newest project with One Piece via One Piece’s official Netflix account on Twitter.
+And today, their newest project with One Piece was announced via One Piece’s official Netflix account on Twitter.

 — onepiecenetflix (@onepiecenetflix) January 29, 2020

 In 2017, Netflix released Death Note and Fullmetal Alchemist shortly following after that year.
 These two didn’t sit quite well with the audiences but we hope One Piece live-action would be another story.

 It was first revealed back in 2017 that One Piece would have its own live-action series.
 And in 2019, a listing for the show was found on Netflix but it’s only now that One Piece and Netflix are making things official.

 According to Netflix, the first season of the series will consist of 10 episodes.
 The One Piece live-action would be supervised by the manga’s author, Eiichiro Oda or Oda-sensei.
 Meanwhile, Steven Maeda (writer of Lost, CSI: Miami) and Matt Owens will serve as showrunners for the series.

 As of now, there are still no details on the exact release date or the cast.
 However, one thing we could expect is that it’ll still follow the original plot of the animated series.